SumiSastri/js-ES6-10/readme.md

 The European Computer Manufacturers Association or ECMA update and standardize JavaScript introducing new features that are cross-browser friendly.
 ES-5 is the last version of JavaScript that is cross-browser friendly.
 The new features from ES-6 onwards need Babel and other libraries to transpile code into ES-5.

+## Front-end libraries

+- Jquery - was relevant up to 2018, but with ES-6 to ES-10 the changes in JavaScript have made the key things that Jquery was useful for - DOM manipulation, in particular - possible with vanilla JavaScript

+Axios and the Fetch API have made data calls easier compared to Ajax calls.

+React has taken DOM manipulation further with jsx, while there are legacy systems that depend on Jquery, many are migrating to either Vue or React.

+- React
+- Vue